JJ/granada-off/text/geekery.md

 We have that in Granada, starting with the behemoth [Parque de las Ciencias](Parque de las Ciencias), which is the subject of jokes for its constant expansion, filling now more than a park, a whole block.
-You can very well spend the whole day there, spending half day in the temporal exhibitions and then proceed to the rest: the aviary, planetary and many other things ending with *ary*.
+You can very well spend the whole day there, devoting half day in the temporal exhibitions and then proceed to the rest: the aviary, planetary and many other things ending with *ary*.
 Really a nice place and a source of learning if you can just stand the yelling herds of kids that abound there.
-Also, since budget is always kind of tight, a showcase for retro computing if there was one: check out some of the vintage IBM and Apple computers that are the engines of some of the rides, which, in some cases, have not been upgraded since the nineties.
+Also, since budget for these places is always kind of tight, a showcase for retro computing if there was one: check out some of the vintage IBM and Apple computers that are the engines of some of the rides, which, in some cases, have not been upgraded since the nineties.
 Why should they?
-They work as a charm.
+They work like a charm.

+Even if you are not visiting the Museum itself, the lobby and free areas are a place designed to stay.
+Take a selfie with Einstein, and then proceed to the gift shop, which is probably the geekiest toy shop in Granada.
+Besides lots of interesting science books you will not able to find anywhere else, you can buy lots of very interesting solar toys, including model kits, Schleich animals and all kind of ready-made dinosaurs and building kits for them, and all kind of novelty toys.
+If you are into Escher or mathematical games, there is a bit of everything there; unfortunately, they do not stock many English language books.

+The rest of the lobby is filled with physical experiments: you can rotate a big sphere filled with milky liquids to create your own Jupiter spot, see a small mechanical model of the solar system or rock a lava-lamp like glass cabinet to see how sediments accumulate.
+And then you can have a capuccino in the Darwin café, with free WiFi and also computers you can freely use, a great place to meet other geeks like you to share tips and hacks from this book.

+But this science museum, which is the second tourist destination in Granada right behind the Alhambra, is not the only one devoted to it in the city.
 Unbeknownst to most people, including probably 90% of the people in Granada, the first science museum was created in a high school, and it is might still be there.